 Location.
-20° 30.138′ N, 100° 8.677′ W. Marker is in Pedro Touch for map.
+20° 30.138′ N, 100° 8.677′ W. Marker is in Pedro Escobedo, Querétaro, in Municipality of Pedro Escobedo.
+Marker can be reached from Avenida Panamericana just west of Vicente Guerrero, on the right when traveling west.
 The marker and statue are in a small plaza just west of the Parish Church of Santa María de Guadalupe.
+Touch for map.
 Marker is in this post office area: Pedro Escobedo, Querétaro 76700, Mexico.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 21 kilometers of this marker, measured as the crow flies.
-La Trinidad Natural Protected Area (approx. 18.9 kilometers away); The Children Heroes of the Battle of Chapultepec (approx. 19.3 kilometers away); The Legend of Jesús de la Portería (approx. 19.5 kilometers away); The Mexican Constitution of 1917 (approx. 19.7 kilometers away); Miguel Hidalgo y Costilla (approx. 19.7 kilometers away); Introduction of Electricity to Huimilpan (approx. 19.7 kilometers away); To the Founders of San Juan del Río (approx. 19.9 kilometers away); The Royal Inland Road in San Juan del Río (approx. 20.2 kilometers away).
+Senegal de las Palomas (approx. 9.2 kilometers away); La Trinidad Natural Protected Area (approx. 18.9 kilometers away); The Children Heroes of the Battle of Chapultepec (approx. 19.3 kilometers away); The Legend of Jesús de la Portería (approx. 19.5 kilometers away); The Mexican Constitution of 1917 (approx. 19.7 kilometers away); Miguel Hidalgo y Costilla (approx. 19.7 kilometers away); Introduction of Electricity to Huimilpan (approx. 19.7 kilometers away); To the Founders of San Juan del Río (approx. 19.9 kilometers away).

 On May 13, 1904, the State Congress of Querétaro decided to honor the memory of the illustrious Queretano Pedro Alcántara Escobedo y Aguilar, naming the town of Arroyo Seco, belonging to the District of San Juan del Río, as Pedro Escobedo.